signalfx/splunk-otel-java/docs/supported-libraries.md

+> The official Splunk documentation for this page is [Requirements for the Java agent](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/java-otel-requirements.html).

 # Supported libraries, frameworks, application servers, and JVMs

 The Java Agent instruments numerous libraries, frameworks, application servers.
 You can find a list of